Add New Scenario

 Upload all the required Geometry files by dragging and dropping the files or by clicking the buckets and locating the files directly on your computer.
 STL Files include:

-• Study Building: The main object of analysis
+• Study Building: The main structure of the analysis

-• Surrounds/Context: Surrounding buildings of the main object
+• Surrounds/Context: Surrounding structures within 300m of the Study location

 • Ground Surface: The terrain around the study building and surrounding area